codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/create-ci-pipeline.md

   * In the CSDP UI, go to [Pipelines]((https://g.codefresh.io/2.0/pipelines){:target="\_blank"}).
   * Select the **Manifests** tab, and then select the `eventsource` resource.
 It may take a few seconds to update.
   * Verify that you see your changes.
-1. From the toolbar, open the **Notifications** panel to see sync event start and completion.
+1. From the toolbar, open the **Notifications** panel to see syncs for event start and completion.

 #### Trigger an event for the CI pipeline